-1 – Loan officer
+1 – Loan Officer

 Finding the perfect home can be difficult with so many options to choose from, but a real estate agent will help you identify what you need versus what you want and help you find a home that meets these criteria.
 They will notify you of various home listings and schedule open house visits.
 These agents are licensed professionals that will advise you of all the characteristics to look out for when searching for a future home.
 Once you find the right home for you, your real estate agent will pull comparable recent sales in the area to formulate an offer price.
 They will guide you through the paperwork to buy your home.

-5 – Underwriter
+4 – Underwriter

-The underwriter works for the mortgage lender.
 The underwriter’s role in the home buying process is to review your mortgage application.
 Your credit history, income, and capability of repaying a loan all need to meet the home loan program’s requirements to be approved.

-6 – Home appraiser
+5 – Home Appraiser

 Once you have negotiated a final sales price for the home, the next step is to notify your loan officer that you are ready to proceed with your full mortgage application.
 The mortgage lender will contact a home appraiser to determine the current market value of your future home.
 The home appraiser checks the market value.
 The market value is a comparison of your home with other homes in the same area.
 They also calculate the worth, the cost of building the home and any improvements needed, and the home depreciation.
 The report from the home appraiser goes to the lender to determine the price for the property.
 If the appraised value comes in lower than the offer amount for the home, your real estate agent can negotiate with the seller to reduce the sales price, or you will need to pay the difference.
 You can also decide not to purchase the home and look for another.

-7 – Title company
+7 – Title Agent

 A title agent’s role is to provide a legal description of the home, identify the property’s current and rightful owner, and point out any suspicious changes in ownership of the property.
 The property’s title provides ownership history, boundary lines, and permitted use.
 The verification of the property’s title will prevent you from incurring any legal fees that could result from questions about who owns the property.
 Your mortgage lender will usually engage with a title company to do this on your behalf, so they can be sure you have a clean title before purchase.

-8 – Home insurance agent
+8 – Home Insurance Agent

 It is essential to protect your new home, and your mortgage lender will require a home insurance policy that covers the value of your home.
 There are a variety of homeowner insurance plans.
 Many cover the cost of entirely rebuilding your home and replacing contents in case of fire or other severe damage.
 If your home is in a flood zone, you will need to take out additional home insurance.
 The home insurance agent will recommend an insurance policy that meets your needs.

-9 – Closing agent
+9 – Closing Agent

 When it is finally time to close your new home, the person handling the transaction is the closing agent.
 The closing agent acts as a liaison between you and the seller.
 They verify that all documents are signed and that the payments are correctly transferred.
 Afterward, a closing agent makes sure the sale of your new home is correctly recorded and filed for the title company.

-10 – Mortgage servicer
+10 – Mortgage Servicer

 The role of a mortgage servicer is to track your overall loan payments.
 They receive and process the monthly payments you make towards paying your loan off.
 In some cases, your mortgage lender is also your mortgage servicer.
 Your loan officer can confirm if their mortgage company services their home loans or has another company do it.